fusioncharts/dev_centre_docs/chart-guide/standard-charts/combination-charts.md

 Now, let's customize the appearance and properties of the combination charts.

+## Stacked Area 2D Line Dual Y-axis Chart

+Now let's see how can you create a stacked area 2D and line chart with dual y-axis.
+To render the chart, change the value of the `type` attribute from `stackedcolumn3dlinedy` to `stackedarea2dlinedy`.
+The rest of the data structure remains the same.

+For a detailed list of attributes, refer to the [chart attributes](/chart-attributes/stackedarea2dlinedy) page of the stacked area 2D line dual y-axis chart.

+The stacked area 2D line dual y-axis chart looks like:

+LIVE CHART

+Click here to edit the stacked area 2D line dual y-axis chart.

+## Stacked Column 2D Line Dual Y-axis Chart

+To render the stacked column 2D and line chart with dual y-axis, change the value of the `type` attribute from `stackedcolumn3dline` to `stackedcolumn2dlinedy`.
+The rest of the data structure remains the same.

+For a detailed list of attributes, refer to the [chart attributes](/chart-attributes/stackedcolumn2dlinedy) page of the stacked column 2D line dual y-axis chart.

+The stacked column 2D line dual y-axis chart looks like:

+LIVE CHART

+Click here to edit the stacked column 2D line dual y-axis chart.

 ## Plot Trend Elements

 For a dual y-axis chart, you can plot trend-lines for both, the primary y-axis and the secondary y-axis.
 The following sample will showcase the average revenue trend-line which will be plotted against the primary y-axis that shows the amount in USD.
 The average profit percent trend-line will be plotted against the secondary y-axis that shows the profit percent.

 To plot a trend-lines on a chart, follow the steps given below:

-* Create a `trendlines` object to render one or more than one trend-lines.
+- Create a `trendlines` object to render one or more than one trend-lines.

-* Create a `line` object for a particular trend-line.
+- Create a `line` object for a particular trend-line.

-* In `line` object, set the `startValue` attribute to specify the starting value for the trend-line.
+- In `line` object, set the `startValue` attribute to specify the starting value for the trend-line.
 Whereas, set the `endValue` to specify the ending value for the trend-line.

-* Set the `color` attribute to specify the hex code for the color.
+- Set the `color` attribute to specify the hex code for the color.
 This attribute is used when you render the trend-line and its associated text.

-* Set the `displayValue` attribute to specify a string caption to be displayed with the trend-line.
+- Set the `displayValue` attribute to specify a string caption to be displayed with the trend-line.

-* Specify the `isTrendZone` attribute to set whether a chart will be rendered with a trend-line or a trend-zone.
+- Specify the `isTrendZone` attribute to set whether a chart will be rendered with a trend-line or a trend-zone.
 The default value for this attribute is `1`, which renders the trend-zone.
 Setting it to `0` will render a trend-line.

 > This attribute belongs to the line object, which in turn belongs to the trendlines object.